weirdgyn/Driverino/ReadMe.md

 The project target was to create a very small unit capable of drving a sensored BLDC motor rated about 50-100W, the board itself is quite small measuring only 26x41mm.
 The board is fitted with ATmega32U4 unit (the same of Arduino Micro Pro commercial boards).
-Once the correct bootloader has been burned-in trough ICSP connector the board should act as Arduino Pro micro Board (at least from the programming task).
+Once the correct bootloader has been burned-in trough ICSP connector the board should act as an Arduino board (at least for programming/debugging task).
 The board project includes:
  1. Fully designed 2 layers PCB board;